Rocket barrage from Gaza hits Israel, no one hurt - police

 Israel pulled its soldiers and settlers out of the territory, now run by Hamas Islamists, in 2005.
 But it maintains a naval and air blockade and severely restricts the overland movement of people and goods across the volatile border.

-(Reporting by Jeffrey Heller and Allyn Fisher-Ilan in Jerusalem and Nidal al-Mughrabi in Gaza; Editing by Tom Heneghan)
+(Reporting by Jeffrey Heller and Allyn Fisher-Ilan in Jerusalem and Nidal al-Mughrabi in Gaza; Editing by Alistair Lyon)